TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 # Searching-Eclipsing-Binaries-with-TESS
 Using the TESS 30-min interval full frame images, this code searches for eclipsing binaries with convolutional neural network (CNN).
+With `Batman`, the code produces pseudo light curves of EBs and trains a CNN model with them.
+This model is then used on each pixel of full frame images produced by TESScut.
+The output includes all light curves with high value cnn predictions above an arbitrary value.
+The image below is a sample result.

 <!--  -->
 ![10,60  1 0000](https://user-images.githubusercontent.com/49893001/94355126-41f8f200-0036-11eb-89fa-31997ef65cc8.png)